mit-rss/wall_follower_sim/README.md

     ros2 launch wall_follower launch_test_sim.launch.py

-Then, launch the tests (which will automatically launch your wall follower as well):
+Then, in a separate terminal, launch the tests (which will automatically launch your wall follower as well):

     ros2 launch wall_follower launch_test.launch.py